Quasi-delay-insensitive circuit: Formal synthesis

 Once the program is decomposed into a set of small communicating processes, it is expanded into hand-shaking expansions (HSE).
 Channel actions are expanded into their constituent protocols and multi-bit operators are expanded into their circuit implementations.
 These HSE are then reshuffled to optimize the circuit implementation by reducing the number of dependencies.
 Once the reshuffling is decided upon, state variables are added to disambiguate circuit states for a complete state encoding.
 Next, minimal guards are derived for each signal assignment, producing production rules.
 There are multiple methods for doing this including guard strengthening, guard weakening, and others.
 The production rules are not necessarily CMOS implementable at this point, so bubble reshuffling moves signal inversions around the circuit in an attempt to make it so.
 However, bubble reshuffling is not guaranteed to succeed.
 This is where atomic complex gates are generally used in automated synthesis programs.

 Syntax directed translation

 The second strategy, syntax directed translation, was first introduced in 1988 by Steven Burns.
 This seeks a simpler approach at the expense of circuit performance by mapping each CHP syntax to a hand-compiled circuit template.
 Synthesizing a QDI circuit using this method strictly implements the control flow as dictated by the program.
 This was later adopted by Philips Research Laboratories in their implementation of Tangram.
 Unlike Steven Burns' approach using circuit templates, Tangram mapped the syntax to a strict set of standard cells, facilitating layout as well as synthesis.

 Templated synthesis

 A hybrid approach introduced by Andrew Lines in 1998 transforms the sequential specification into parallel specifications as in formal synthesis, but then uses predefined pipeline templates to implement those parallel processes similar to syntax-directed translation.
-Andrew outlined three efficient logic families or reshufflings.
+Lines outlined three efficient logic families or reshufflings.